 During the interview process, the learners were asked whether the pDOPS was a valuable contributor to their education.
 The response was positive, although specific grey areas were identified.
 For example, one learner commented that “… the question on ‘demonstrates patient awareness’, I think that needs to be explained more…”.
 Another learner commented that “… for different locations the task might be the same but the patient might be harder, so obtaining consent from a patient at a homeless clinic is different from a usual clinic”.

-An interview with one of the clinical supervisors brought the following comment, “It is a fine balance between making it complicated enough to give us the information we need, and not making it too complicated that people just say “that’s too much…” The second supervisor provided written comments that the usability of the pDOPS improved with use.
+An interview with one of the clinical supervisors brought the following comment, “It is a fine balance between making it complicated enough to give us the information we need, and not making it too complicated that people just say “that’s too much…””.
+The second supervisor provided written comments that the usability of the pDOPS improved with use.
 The supervisor did not support the inclusion of the grading of the level of complexity of each criterion.

 Learners commented that “… it (pDOPS form) was quite easy to fill out…”, and “… (if the category isn’t relevant), do you just leave it out?”
 There were also queries regarding how case complexity is determined between the relevant year levels, “…if a second year and a fourth year complete the same task, is the complexity the same?”